-Philodendron ring of fire care is really easy as rare houseplants go, we cover everything you need to know…
+Philodendron ring of fire care is really easy as rare houseplants go, just keep it well lit but not direct sun and let it almost dry out before watering it again.
+We cover everything you need to know…

 Philodendron Ring Of Fire Care Summary

 |Watering needs:||Check weekly, water if top 50% of the soil is dry.|

 |Fertilizer:||A well diluted multipurpose fertilizer monthly in spring and summer.|